adrianlzt/cerebro/monitorizacion/zabbix/autoregistration.md

 Ese action registrará el host, añadiéndolo a los hostgroups especificados y linkandolo con las templates que digamos.

 Si hay varios actions que hacen match, se ejecutarán todos.
+Si modificamos estos actions, o añadimos nuevos, no afectarán a los hosts ya registrados.
+Podemos modificar el HostMetadata y reiniciar el agente para forzar un nuevo autoregistro.

 An autoregistration attempt happens every time an active agent sends a request to refresh active checks to the server.
 The delay between requests is specified in the RefreshActiveChecks (120s por defecto) parameter of the agent.
 The first request is sent immediately after the agent is restarted.

+Autoregistration is rerun:
+    if host metadata information changes:
+        due to HostMetadata changed and agent restarted due to value returned by HostMetadataItem changed for manually created hosts with metadata missing if a host is manually changed to be monitored by another Zabbix proxy if autoregistration for the same host comes from a new Zabbix proxy

 # Internal